motherjones/simple-slider/README.md

 # A Google Spreadsheet-Powered Slider

 A super simple, mobile-friendly, easy-to-edit slider created from a Google spreadsheet.
-This requires Tabletop.js and jQuery.
+Slide frames by click, left and right arrow keys, or swipe.
+This requires Tabletop.js, Swipe, and jQuery.

 ## Getting Started